ichaturvedi/complex-change-prediction/README.md

 Speech Emotion Change Prediction
 ===
 This code implements the model discussed in the paper Speech emotion change prediction using Complex Recurrent Neurons.
 It converts speech conversations to complex fourier signals for training.
-Next, during testing the phase information during prediction is used to detect emotional transitions such as from 'Anger' to 'Frustration'.
+Next, during testing the phase of the predicted signal is used to detect emotional transitions such as from 'Anger' to 'Frustration'.

 Requirements
 ---